Exploring how decision-makers create momentum and legitimize policy ideas within the scope of a preferred institution.

 Research Interests

-Jon’s research agenda combines his love for public policy and public administration by exploring macro and meso policy narratives that connect policy perspectives with the successes and shortcomings of bureaucracy.
+Dr. Ruff’s research agenda explores meso policy narratives that connect policy perspectives with the successes and shortcomings of bureaucracy.

 • Policy narrative construction